Saturday 4th May 2024

 Free parking on site will be only for trailers, towing vehicles and minibuses.
 Other vehicles can be parked at a charge.

 Events and Entries

-Expected opening of entries is 12 noon on the 27th of March.
-Entries are now open.
+Expected opening of entries is 12 noon on the 28th of March.

 For each boat type, senior entries (i.e. entries that are neither junior nor masters) may be split into two or more bands determined by the ranking indexes of the entries.
 Prizes will be awarded to the winners of each such band.

 Two adjacent Masters age classes may be combined to form an event.
 The handicapping system will be applied to any such combined events.

 Any doubling up of boats must be notified.

 No competitor or boat may enter more than two events.